|

 and that is defined by the best good that could come from it: these are

 the motivations of Nature, and Nature does nothing by accident.
 Nothing.
+All philosophers after Aristotle, at least those who steered clear of

 the twin adrenaline-charged d*arrheas of philosophical weakness, namely